 WRS Travel Grants

-Eligibility - When funds are available, students will be awarded travel grants based on the following criteria:
+Eligibility - Students will be awarded travel grants based on the following criteria:

 - Students must be presenting papers or posters at a conference or meeting, not simply attending;

 - These grants cannot be awarded for prior travel expenses.
-Students must apply for funding before attending their conference;
+Students must apply for funding before attending their conference/activity;

-- It is highly encouraged that students match the requested amount of their travel grant with departmental or research project funds (applications may be denied if personal funds are used); situations of an insufficient match will be considered based upon appropriate justification.
+- Requests should be matched with departmental or research project funds (applications may be denied if personal funds are used); situations of an insufficient match will be considered based upon appropriate justification.

 - Applicants must be full-time students to be considered;

 - A limit of $1,000 per student, per fiscal year, has been set by the WRS program.
-Students who have met this limit will be eligible again the next fiscal year;
+Students who have met this limit will be eligible to apply again the next fiscal year;

-- Funds will be made available to qualifying students after verification of attendance/registration is received;
+- Funds will be made available to qualifying students after verification of registration is received;

 - Deadlines for applications are typically February 1, June 1, and October 1.